 Across a period, electronegativity increases because atoms with more protons attract electrons more strongly.

-Down a group, electronegativity decreases as the atomic radius increases, making it less effective for the nucleus to pull electrons of other atoms.
+Down a group, electronegativity decreases as the atomic radius increases, which lowers the effective nuclear charge, weakening the nucleus’s attraction to electrons of other atoms.

 <H2> Progress Check 5